 Get Photos of Your Vehicle

 Whether you saw what happened or not, you should take photos of your vehicle.
 Leave it in the same place and take shots from every angle.
 You’ll want to show the full extent of the damages for insurance purposes.
 It also helps to capture the surrounding area to show where you were parked.
-If you need to file a lawsuit, the photos can be helpful evidence for your injury lawyer
+If you need to file a lawsuit, the photos can be helpful evidence to give to a car accident lawyer.

 Call the Police